hackorama/django-hook/README.md

 ## Server application deployment

+> This is a stretch goal to integrate uWSGI and NGINX

 The server application will be configured to be deployed using [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html) and [NGINX](https://www.nginx.com) With uWSGI configured to enable caching.
 The application with the uWSGI and NGINX servers will be packaged as a Docker image with all dependencies for quick deployment.

+## TODO

+- Dockerizing the deployment
+- Code quality - unit tests, docstrings, pylint etc.
+- Update test consumer to test non 2xx response code easily
+- Add a REST API interface for webhoock registration (stretch goal)